mui/material-ui/docs/pages/blog/toolpad-use-cases.md

 ## 1. Support key validator

 We offer a priority support service to our MUI X premium customers: their queries get an expedited response within 24 hours.
-They share their issue through a Priority Support template in our repo where they're directed to validate their license key, and once it's validated, the 24-hour countdown starts.
+They share their issue through a Priority Support template in our repository where they're directed to validate their license key, and once it's validated, the 24-hour countdown starts.

    <a href="https://tools-public.mui.com/prod/pages/validateSupport">
     <img alt="Premium key validator support app" src="/static/blog/toolpad-use-cases/validate-support.png"  loading="lazy" width="2400" height="1394" />